luckuless/DevelopmentBooks/README.md

 | isbn4 | Test Driven Development by Example (Kent Beck, 2003) |
 | isbn5 | Working Effectively With Legacy Code (Michael C. Feathers, 2004) |

+On success, the REST API will return the below prices:
+- totalPrice: price without discount in EUR
+- discountApplied: the amount of discount applied in EUR
+- DiscountedPrice: the final price after the discount is applied.

 ### TODO
 Refactor code to allow the system to differentiate between different discount codes and apply them correctly